 For providers of financial services, this reality represents a tremendous missed opportunity.
 But for women clients themselves, it is a far more serious issue, with far-reaching consequences fr their financial well-being.

-According to Kitty, at 65, a man will need ten years of retirement income from savings of $258,000.
+At 65, a man will need ten years of retirement income from savings of $258,000.
 Invested in assets that keep up with inflation and taxes, he will have $25,800 per year for ten years.
 A woman, because of her additional life expectancy will have a sixteen year retirement with savings of $154,800.
 Invested in assets that keep up with inflation and taxes, she will have $9,675 per year.

 What this means for us, as women, is that we simply cannot afford to “opt out” of financial planning altogether.
 No one will ever take more of an interest in your financial health than you yourself, and the potential cost of abdicating responsibility for your financial life is too great.